CleverTap/clevertap-android-sdk/docs/CTCORECHANGELOG.md

 ### Version 7.0.1 (September 2, 2024)

 #### Bug Fixes
-* Fixes an issue related to `ArrayIndexOutOfBoundsException` in a rare `race condition` scenario.
+* Fixes an `ArrayIndexOutOfBoundsException` in a rare `race condition` scenario due to un-synchronised list
 * Fixes an issue where the Android Permission popup is not triggered from `PushPrimer` when using `InAppType.HALF_INTERSTITIAL`

 ### Version 7.0.0 (August 5, 2024)